soft-matter/trackpy/doc/introduction.rst

 Following the `widely-used particle tracking algorithm <http://www.physics.emory.edu/~weeks/idl/tracking.html>`__, we separate *tracking* into three separate steps.
 In the first step, *feature finding* initial feature coordinates are obtained from the images.
 Subsequently, sub-pixel precision is obtained in coordinate *refinement*.
-Finally, the coordaintes are *linked* in time yielding the feature trajectories.
+Finally, the coordinates are *linked* in time yielding the feature trajectories.

   * The tracking algorithm originally implemented by John Crocker and Eric Weeks in IDL was